KritiCParikh/LearningJourney/DataStructures/Graphs/README.md

   - **Advantages:** More space-efficient for sparse graphs.
   - **Disadvantages:** It can be slower for checking if an edge exists between two vertices (O(V) time complexity).

-- **Edge List:**
-  - A simple list where each element is a pair (or tuple) of vertices that form an edge in the graph.
-This is typically used when only the edges are important (e.g., for graph algorithms like Kruskal’s for minimum spanning trees).

-## 5. **Common Problems Involving Graphs**

-- **Shortest Path Algorithms:**
-  - **Dijkstra’s Algorithm:** Finds the shortest path from a source vertex to all other vertices in a weighted graph with non-negative weights.
-  - **Bellman-Ford Algorithm:** Computes the shortest paths from a source vertex to all other vertices in a weighted graph, allowing for negative weights (but no negative weight cycles).

-- **Cycle Detection:**
-  - In a directed graph, you can use DFS with recursion stacks to detect cycles.
-  - In an undirected graph, DFS or BFS can also be used with parent pointers to detect cycles.

-- **Topological Sorting (for Directed Acyclic Graphs):** Given a DAG, find an ordering of vertices such that for every directed edge \( u \to v \), vertex \( u \) comes before vertex \( v \).

-- **Connected Components:** Find all the connected components in an undirected graph.

-- **Graph Coloring:** Assign colors to the vertices of a graph such that no two adjacent vertices share the same color.
-This is useful in problems like scheduling.

-- **Minimum Spanning Tree (MST):**
-  - **Kruskal’s Algorithm:** A greedy algorithm for finding the MST of a graph.
-  - **Prim’s Algorithm:** Another greedy algorithm for finding the MST by growing the tree one edge at a time.

-- **Bipartite Graph Checking:** A graph is bipartite if the vertices can be divided into two sets such that no two vertices within the same set share an edge.

-- **Strongly Connected Components:** In a directed graph, a Strongly Connected Component (SCC) is a subgraph where every vertex is reachable from every other vertex in that subgraph.

-## 6. **CRUD Operations in Graphs**

-- **Create:**
-  - Create a new graph by defining its structure (adjacency matrix, adjacency list, etc.).
-  - Add a vertex or an edge.

-- **Read:**
-  - Access and view the vertices and edges.
-  - Perform graph traversal (DFS/BFS).
-  - Query properties like whether a path exists between two vertices.

-- **Update:**
-  - Modify an existing edge (e.g., change the weight).
-  - Update the graph structure (e.g., add new vertices or edges).

-- **Delete:**
-  - Remove a vertex or an edge from the graph.
-  - Delete a vertex and all its edges.

-## 7. **Implementation**

-There are two common ways to represent a graph in computer science:

-1. **Adjacency Matrix**: A 2D array of size V x V where V is the number of vertices.
-Each element `matrix[i][j]` holds a value that indicates whether there is an edge between vertex `i` and vertex `j`.

-2. **Adjacency List**: A dictionary or list where each vertex has a list of adjacent vertices.
-This representation is more space-efficient for sparse graphs.

-## Graph Implementation (Adjacency List Representation)

 ```python
 class Graph:
     def __init__(self):